 Some possible complications and risks specific to breast lift surgery include:

 - Surgical risks such as bleeding or infection

 - Seroma accumulation under the breast.
 This fluid may need to be drained under ultrasound guidance.

 - Visible and prominent scars including keloid and hypertrophic scars

-- Swelling and bruising around the breasts which takes 2-3 months to settle
+- Swelling and bruising around the breasts which takes two to three months to settle

 - Fat necrosis of the breast.
 This is a result of poor blood supply to the fat cells.
-These shows themselves as small firm lumps.
+These show themselves as small firm lumps.